PichardRarker/guitar-tuition/README.md

 * `Tuning pegs`: make sure to tune your guitar whenever you play.
 Just because you left it in tune, doesn’t mean it will still be in tune when you next pick it up.
 * `Strings`: these need changing every once in a while.
 When you’re starting out, you don’t need to change them that frequently (maybe once every 6 months, assuming you play regularly and don’t accidentally break any of them).
 With more playing time, you might notice that old strings sound a bit dull compared to new ones.
 * `Pickup selector`: experiment with moving the selector back and forth when playing.
 See if you can notice a difference.
-Typically the neck pickup (the one closest to the neck) sounds warmer and more bass-heavy, whereas the bridge pickup (closest one to the bridge) sounds bright and treble-heavy
+Typically the neck pickup (the one closest to the neck) sounds warmer and more bass-heavy, whereas the bridge pickup (closest one to the bridge) sounds bright and treble-heavy.
 <br/><br/>

 ## 🎵: Musical notes